ceciliacal/thesisWork/README.md

 $ cd ..
 ```
 Make sure you set your Kafka container's IP address in the "config.properties" file you can find in the .\solution folder.
-In order to execute this software, you now need to open two new separate terminal shells to run the two applications in parallel.
+In order to execute this software, you need to open two separate terminal shells to run two applications in parallel (kafka/Producer and kafka/Consumer).
 Type the next command in the former, and the next one in the latter:
 ```
 $ gradle producer
 $ gradle run